jarrarhaider1214/docs/pages/user-guide/components/access-management/access-management.md

 # Access Management
-As the name suggests, Ultramesh access management is a module that manages access levels on the platform.
+As the name suggests, access management is a module that manages access levels on the platform.
 The key concept is Role-Based Access Control (RBAC).
 The function of RBAC is to give appropriate level of permissions to different users of a company based on their unique requirements.

 Access management was designed around enterprise-level needs.
 There can be several teams working on the same project but each team needs access to only the features or modules required to carry out their tasks.